aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 All other session state attributes will be lost when switching connections between the writer/reader.

 If your SQL workflow depends on session state attributes that are not mentioned above, you will need to re-configure those attributes each time that you switch between the writer/reader.

+### Spring limitations

+#### @Transactional(readOnly = True)

+We recommend that you do not use the read/write splitting plugin in conjunction with Spring's @Transactional(readOnly = True) annotation.
+When a method with this annotation is hit, Spring calls conn.setReadOnly(true), executes the method, and then calls setReadOnly(false) to restore the connection's initial readOnly value.
+Consequently, every time the method is called, the plugin switches to the reader, executes the method, and then switches back to the writer.
+Although the reader connection will be cached after the first setReadOnly call, there is still some overhead when switching between the cached writer/reader connections.
+This constant switching is not an ideal use of the plugin because it is frequently incurring this overhead.
+The suggested approach for this scenario is to avoid loading the read/write splitting plugin and instead use the writer cluster URL for your write operations and the reader cluster URL for your read operations.
+By doing this you avoid the overhead of constantly switching between connections while still spreading load across the database instances in your cluster.

+#### Internal connection pools

+We recommend that you do not enable internal connection pools when using Spring.
+This is because Spring by default uses its own external connection pool.
+The use of both internal and external pools is not tested and may result in problematic behavior.